 Developmental/Behavioral Medical Care Providers

-Dr. Hickey earned her PhD in School Psychology from Illinois State University.
+Dr. Hickey earned her PhD in School Psychology from Illinois State University in Bloomington, Illinois.
 Her practicum and internship experiences focused on school-based mental health services and developmental disabilities, particularly Autism Spectrum Disorders.
-She is currently a Licensed Clinical Psychologist and is licensed as a school psychologist by the Illinois State Board of Education.
+She is currently a Licensed Clinical Psychologist and is also licensed as a school psychologist by the Illinois State Board of Education.
 She is board certified in Clinical Child and Adolescent Psychology.
-Dr. Hickey’s role in the Division of Developmental and Behavioral Pediatrics includes conducting initial clinical interviews and diagnostic evaluations, psychological and developmental testing, individual therapy, and consultation with parents, medical professionals, and schools.
+Dr. Hickey’s role in the Division of Developmental/Behavioral Pediatrics includes conducting initial clinical interviews and diagnostic evaluations, psychological and developmental testing, individual therapy, and consultation with parents, medical professionals, and schools.
 Dr. Hickey supervises advanced doctoral practicum students and doctoral interns in school psychology; these students and interns provide added diagnostic and therapeutic supports for many of our patients, allowing us to serve a broad range of patients with varying insurance coverage.

 Dr. Mathews is an Assistant Professor of Clinical Pediatrics at SIU School of Medicine.
-She earned her MD at Cebu Institute of Medicine in the Philippines and completed her pediatric residency at University of Medicine and Dentistry in Newark, NJ.
-She is a board certified pediatrician that has practiced general pediatrics for 25+ years and recently joined the Division of Developmental and Behavioral Pediatrics.
-She works with the Division team in the evaluation and management of children with ADHD, developmental delays, and Autism Spectrum Disorder.
+She earned her medical degree at Cebu Institute of Medicine in the Philippines and completed her pediatric residency at University of Medicine and Dentistry in Newark, New Jersey.
+She is a board certified pediatrician and works with the Division team in the evaluation and management of children with ADHD, developmental delays, and Autism Spectrum Disorder.

 Dr. Patterson is board certified in General Pediatrics and Developmental and Behavioral Pediatrics.
 She provides evaluations and ongoing care coordination for children with developmental and behavioral challenges and participates in interdisciplinary diagnostic clinics evaluating children with complex diagnostic challenges, and those suspected of Autism Spectrum Disorder (ASD).
 Dr. Patterson’s current areas of interest include the use of interdisciplinary approaches in the diagnosis and evidence-based therapeutic supports for children with ASD, as well as the education of therapists, pediatric residents and practicing physicians regarding the diagnosis and management of children with complex developmental and behavioral challenges.